Geometric Scaling of Bayesian Inference in LLMs: Abstract

 \section{Abstract}

 Paper~I establishes that neural sequence models can implement exact Bayesian inference when they realize the required \emph{inference primitives}: belief accumulation, belief transport, and random-access binding.
 Paper~II shows that gradient descent learns these primitives through dynamics exhibiting a mechanistic analogy to EM, sculpting a characteristic geometry---low-dimensional value manifolds and progressively orthogonal keys.
 We investigate whether this geometric substrate persists in production-grade language models.
-Across Pythia, Phi-2, Llama-3, and Mistral families, we find that last-layer value representations organize along a single dominant axis whose position strongly correlates with predictive entropy, and that domain-restricted prompts collapse this structure into the same low-dimensional manifolds observed in wind-tunnel settings.
-This suggests that the geometric mechanisms underlying the inference primitives are preserved at scale.
+Across Pythia, Phi-2, Llama-3, Mistral, Qwen2.5, and DeepSeek families---spanning MHA, grouped-query, sliding-window, mixture-of-experts, and multi-head latent attention (MLA) architectures---we find that last-layer value representations organize along a single dominant axis whose position strongly correlates with predictive entropy, and that domain-restricted prompts collapse this structure into the same low-dimensional manifolds observed in wind-tunnel settings.
+The static representational substrate persists across all architectures, including DeepSeek-V2-Lite's compressed-routing MLA; the dynamic refinement step (progressive attention focusing) varies systematically with routing bandwidth, ranging from $\sim 86\%$ entropy reduction in full-sequence MHA down to $\sim 5\%$ in MLA.
+This suggests that the geometric mechanisms underlying the inference primitives are preserved at scale, while the mechanism that refines them during inference is architecture-dependent.
 To probe the role of this geometry, we perform targeted interventions on the entropy-aligned axis of Pythia-410M during in-context learning.
 Removing or perturbing this axis selectively disrupts the local uncertainty geometry, whereas matched random-axis interventions leave it intact.
 However, these single-layer manipulations do not produce proportionally specific degradation in Bayesian-like behavior, indicating that the geometry is a privileged \emph{readout} of uncertainty rather than a singular computational bottleneck.
 Taken together, our results show that modern language models preserve the geometric substrate that underlies the inference primitives, and organize their approximate Bayesian updates along this substrate.